 CCO Buzz: Hello and welcome back!
 We’re only on the second week of January, but we’re already looking forward to our next day off.
 Anyone else have that internal struggle coming off the holidays and start of the new year?
 Nope, only me?
 Ok, well let’s get started because we are rejoined by Core Compliance’s Compliance Consultant.

 Last week we said we were ready to hit 2019 running.
 So, for episode 32 of the CCO Buzz let’s jump right back to where we left off.
-Adam, understanding the conversation from last week and what we discussed regarding the SEC Exam Priorities, what are some suggestions you have for CCO’s to apply in 2019.
+Understanding the conversation from last week and what we discussed regarding the SEC Exam Priorities, what are some suggestions you have for CCO’s to apply in 2019.

-Adam Stutz: Well Aimee, considering OCIE’s exam priorities, here are some practical suggestions on how investment advisers’ Chief Compliance Officers and their staff can maintain and strengthen their compliance programs:
+Compliance Consultant: Well Aimee, considering OCIE’s exam priorities, here are some practical suggestions on how investment advisers’ Chief Compliance Officers and their staff can maintain and strengthen their compliance programs:

 - The first and most obvious step would be to review the SEC’s exam priorities report and review it for guidance and suggested compliance steps.
 Next would be to review your Firm’s written Policies and Procedures and perform a risk assessment and conflict inventory.
 Review surveillance reports, exception reports, and checklist for detection of any trends within your compliance program.

 - Concerning Cybersecurity, you should consider reviewing your Cybersecurity Incident Response Plan with your Incident Management Team and ensure vulnerability and penetration tests have been performed, as well as any risk assessments of your Cybersecurity Policy.

 - In addition to that, make sure the firm’s business continuity plan has been/will be fully tested and include both localized business disruptions and wide spread disasters.